esumit/CloudManager/ReadMe.txt

 What is CloudManager
 ---------------------------
-CloudManager provides list of REST APIs to automate and manage t he DigitalOCean preDefined Droplets(Cloud Machines) for project work related specific needs, e.g. preInstalled Images (it contains various predefined settings, processes and softwares).
+CloudManager provides list of REST APIs to automate and manage the DigitalOCean's preDefined Droplets(Cloud Machines) for project work related specific needs, e.g. preInstalled Images (it contains various predefined settings, processes and softwares).